helium/HIP/0024-transfer-percentage-of-hotspot.md

 network participants as necessary.

 This further decentralization will catalyze the growth of the Helium Network in various ways.
-Primarily, growth will be catalyzed by actualizing the host-owner relationship at the blockchain level.
+Primarily, growth will be catalyzed by actualizing the host-owner relationship.

 This ability will also catalyze the growth of the Helium Network by automating various repetitive tasks that are currently necessary to maintain a host-owner relationship.
 For example,